stuerp/foo_vis_spectrum_analyzer/docs/README.md

 `Weighting amount`

 Controls how strongly the selected A, B, C, D, or M acoustic weighting curve is applied.
 Zero disables acoustic weighting, 0.5 applies half the normal dB response, and 1.0 applies the full response.
 Values greater than one exaggerate the curve, while negative values invert it.

+#### Crossover Filter group

+This group contains settings to modify the triband crossover filter of the goniometer.

+The bands are configured as follows:

+- Low band: 0Hz - `Low Band Setting`
+- Mid band: `Low band Setting` - `High band setting`
+- High band: `High band setting` - Nyquist frequency

+`Low band`

+Specifies the end of the low frequency band of the crossover filter in Hz.

+`High band`

+Specifies the start of the high frequency band of the crossover filter in Hz.

 ---